 The Davis Instruments Vantage Pro2 is at the top of our list when it comes to the best weather stations for home users.

 The Vantage Pro2 is far from being a basic model.
-In fact, you will spend a bit more time getting the unit up and running due to the many sensors and modules included in the kit.
-It is an extensive kit indeed.
-It includes indoor and outdoor temperature and humidity sensors, along with sensors for wind speed, wind direction, rainfall, and barometric pressure.
+It includes indoor and outdoor temperature and humidity sensors, along with sensors for wind speed, wind direction, rainfall, Solar Radiation and UV Sensors and barometric pressure.

 It doesn’t stop there.
 There is also a display console and support for both a wired and wireless connection.
 The Vantage Pro2 is one of very few home weather stations that still support wired connections to its main console.
-There is also the Vantage Pro2 Plus, which includes UV and solar radiation sensors as standard.
+The console displays Current & Historical Data, Forecast, Moon Phase, Time & Date, Retransmits, Barometer, Solar Radiation, Rain, Wind and lots more.

 [FAQ]How do I install a Home Weather Station?